crystal-lang/crystal-book/docs/conventions/coding_style.md

 - `spec/` contains the [project's specs](../guides/testing.md), which can be run with `crystal spec`.
 - `bin/` contains any executables.

 File paths match the namespace of their contents.
-Files are named after the class or namespace they define, with _underscore-case_.
+Files are named after the class or namespace they define, with _snake-case_.

 For example, `HTTP::WebSocket` is defined in `src/http/web_socket.cr`.